stw-icon

 Deaf and Disabled Writer Commissions

 These commissions aim to showcase new work by three London-based deaf and disabled writers, and provide a developmental and profile-raising opportunity.
-They will be judged by Ayesha Chouglay and Joe Rizzo Naudi.
+Three London-based emerging writers have also been commissioned for our Emerging Writer Commissions.

-Who are the commissions for?
+Who were the commissions for?

 By deaf and/ or disabled we mean people who have faced disablist and/ or audist barriers.
 This includes: Deaf, deaf and hard-of-hearing people, blind and visually impaired people, people with mobility impairments, chronic illnesses, mental health conditions or experience of mental distress, and/ or learning disabilities, neurodivergent people, and people living with chronic health conditions or impairments.

-We particularly welcome applications from deaf and disabled writers from the following communities: Black, Asian, Global Majority; Lesbian, Gay, Bisexual, Transgender, Queer (LGBTQIA+); working class or from a working-class upbringing; care experienced; and Deaf BSL speakers.
+We particularly welcomed applications from deaf and disabled writers from the following communities: Black, Asian, Global Majority; Lesbian, Gay, Bisexual, Transgender, Queer (LGBTQIA+); working class or from a working-class upbringing; care experienced; and Deaf BSL speakers.

 About the commissions

-The commissions have an open brief and there is no theme which the work has to respond to.
-Pieces can be for publication, performance, visual display, audio etc. Mentoring and development support will be given to support writers to realise their ideas.
+The commissions had an open brief and there was no theme which the work has to respond to.
+We accepted pieces of work for publication, performance, visual display, audio etc.

-Commissioned writers will each receive:
+Commissioned writers received:

 • £1,000 commission fee

-• Access to commission activation budget
+• Access to an activation budget

 • Two sessions with a mentor